CallocGD/GD-2.206-Decompiled/README.md

 # FYI
 - If we end up decompiling this game 100% know that I will not be sharing assests to the game to prevent piracy.

+## NOTES
+I will be first attempting to write a program in python to track our progress using libclang to parse through the C++ functions.
+This will be tricky but should give everyone enough time to start making me the broma files and hooks we all desperately need.